Difficult People Have a Place in Our Lives

-Among the younger adults, in only three categories were there 6 percent or more who were nothing but trouble.
+Among the younger adults, in only three categories were there 6 percent or more people who were nothing but trouble:

 Professors Offer and Fischer identified 19 different categories of people in the personal networks, from wives and husbands and mothers and fathers to housemates and neighbors and friends and acquaintances.
 By far, more of the people in our personal networks fit in the “friends” category than any other.
 Across both groups, about 56 percent of the people in their personal networks were friends.
-For comparison, consider that only about 4 percent were siblings.
+(For comparison, about 4 percent were siblings.)

 There are, though, a few hints in the study as to what might be happening psychologically.
-First, when the authors looked at the different ways people interact with the people in their personal networks —whether they are socializing, confiding, giving advice, giving practical help, seeking long-term help from them, or giving help to them — they found that difficult people were not evenly distributed across these different kinds of interactions.
-Instead, the people to whom the participants gave help were especially likely to be difficult.
-For the young adults, 17 percent of the people they helped were difficult people; for the older adults, 15 percent were difficult.
+First, when the authors looked at the different ways people interact with those in their personal networks — socializing, confiding, giving advice, giving practical help, seeking long-term help from them, or giving help to them — they found that difficult people were not evenly distributed across these different kinds of interactions.
+Instead, the people to whom the participants gave help were especially likely to be difficult: For the young adults, 17 percent of the people they helped were difficult people; for older adults, it was 15 percent.

 A disproportionate number of the people participants said they would approach for long-term help were also considered difficult: 15 percent of them for the young adults and 11 percent for the older adults.

 That doesn’t necessarily mean that emotional closeness protects people from being regarded as difficult.
-Over time, it is probably the emotionally close people who are most likely to turn into difficult people, as happens, for example, with people who marry and later divorce.
-This study was conducted at just one point in time, so we don’t know how perceptions of difficulty change over time.
+Over time, it is probably the emotionally close people who are most likely to turn into difficult people — as happens, for example, with people who marry and later divorce.
+This study was also conducted at just one point in time, so we don’t know how perceptions of difficulty change over time.

 More interesting are the family members who were regarded as nothing but trouble.
 Among the younger adults, 13 percent of brothers made the list, and among the older adults, 13 percent of mothers and 10 percent of sisters qualified.
 The participants had nothing to do with these relatives (or nothing that the researchers asked about), maybe because they found them so difficult.
 But these people are their brothers and mothers and sisters, so they still get named when researchers ask them about the difficult people in their lives.

-It is a bit easier to understand why some difficult people stay in our personal networks if they are involved in our lives in some way, as, for example, by giving us help or receiving help from us.
-It is interesting that, even with divorce as a readily available option, a greater than average number of wives and husbands, in both groups, are described as difficult people.
-Female and male romantic partners are also disproportionately likely to be described as difficult but involved.
+It is a bit easier to understand why some difficult people stay in our personal networks if they are involved in our lives in some way — for example, by giving us help or receiving help from us.
+It is interesting that even with divorce as a readily available option, a greater than average number of wives and husbands, in both groups, are described as difficult people.
+Female and male romantic partners are also disproportionately likely to be described as difficult, but involved.